How to make a table that pisses everyone off.

 I learned a lot about myself making this table and once I finished actually gained a lot of confidence in my ability as a woodworker.
 The design was a huge push for my skill level, and eventually I was able to rise to the occasion.
 Sitting where I am now, out of the pain that I was in while I was making the table, I can see that there is something so confidence building in putting a challenge in front of yourself and rising to that challenge despite setbacks and struggles.
 And now I can see that much of my struggles were mental health struggles of not believing in myself or truly understanding my power.
 I understand now, that I had my family and my community to help bolster me when I didn't believe in myself, and now I hope I can see my own value and seek external validation less.

-After finishing this table, I realized my artist statement doesn't really define me as who I am now.
-I can see now there has been a facade of who I wish I was, but will never be.
 I am ready to say goodbye to the person who has been seeking validation from the wrong sources and missing the support and love I have right in from of me, and embrace the person I truly am: flawed, failing, tired, emotional, messy, late, over committed, optimistic, and loved.
+I have found meaning and confidence in making things and honing a craft in woodworking.
+Finally understanding my power, I am going to invest in my ideas and imagination.
+While I used to think it is selfish to make art, I now understand this is the ultimate act of resistance.

 After finishing this table, I realized that there is a wholeness and completeness to the shape, but there is also some tension in the table design that feels open ended.
 I came up with the name for the table and this short poem after seeing it in its final shape.